DanielDeng/DanielDeng.github.io/README.md

 <div style="text-align: center;">Analysis of Aggregation-Induced Scattering Effect </div>
 <br>

-**Optical Sensing Technology for Soft Robotics @ South China University of Techonology (_07/2023 – Present_)**
+**Optical Sensing Technology for Soft Robotics based on Perovskite-Fiber @ South China University of Techonology (_07/2023 – Present_)**
 - Introduced the use of three different colored optical fibers for proprioception as the basis for closed-up loop feedback of soft robotics, which is unaffected by electromagnetic interference, achieving bending detection in all directions and angles.
-- Analyzed the spectra of soft robots in various states, extracted key feature points such as peak wavelength and intensity, and achieved recognition of optical features-motion states.
+- Fabricated perovskite one-dimensional fibers onto insulating optical fibers using the electrospinning technique, enabling the creation of high-performance optical coatings while simultaneously isolating moisture and oxygen to enhance stability.

 ## 💻Internship
 **Prospective Technology for LED Development @ Guangdong Provincial Key Laboratory of Semiconductor Micro Display, Foshan Nationstar Optoelectronics Company Ltd (_07/2023 – 07/2024_)**